scottystephens/stratifi/tests/README.md

 # Tests Directory

-This directory contains all tests for the Stratifi application.
+This directory contains all tests for the Stratiri application.

 ## Structure